Sally Rogers (musician)

-Sally Rogers is an American singer-songwriter, music educator, and Appalachian dulcimer player.
+Sally Rogers (born September 19, 1954) is an American singer-songwriter, music educator, and Appalachian dulcimer player.
 She first reached a national audience in the early 1980s with her song "Lovely Agnes" and a series of appearances on A Prairie Home Companion.
 She is a frequent collaborator with Claudia Schmidt and Howard Bursen.

 Career

 Sally Rogers began performing at folk festivals in 1979 after being encouraged to audition for the Canadian festival circuit by folk singer Stan Rogers.
 The two had met at the Ten Pound Fiddle Coffeehouse in East Lansing, Michigan, where Sally Rogers worked.

 The same year, Rogers wrote the song "Lovely Agnes" for her grandmother's 92nd birthday.
 Never intending to perform the song publicly, Rogers sang it for her acquaintance Lisa Null, who learned it and taught it to Claudia Schmidt, Jean Redpath, and Helen Schneyer.
 The four performed the song on A Prairie Home Companion in 1980, resulting in host Garrison Keillor inviting Rogers to perform on the program.
 Rogers made a series of appearances on the show in the early 1980s, reaching a national audience.